AntonKueltz/AntonKueltz.github.io/_posts/2022-11-27-cryptopals-set2-challenge12.md

 is the length of the block in bytes).
 On the other hand, if the first `b-1` bytes are known then the search space is `2^8`.
 We can easily brute force that search space.
 So, say we get back a ciphertext where for the first input block we knew all the bytes except for one.
-We can then craft `2^8` prefixes that are the original prefix of `A` bytes plus a guess at the unknown byte.
+We can then craft `2^8` guesses that are the original prefix of `A` bytes plus a guess at the unknown byte.

 ```python
 b'A...A\x00'